stevearc/overseer.nvim/lua/overseer/testing/README.md

 - Command to show test details for current cursor test
 - OverseerTestLast
+- More test integrations (and figure out how to simplify)
 - Track previous tasks and dispose them
 - Show running status when test is in progress
 - Only process result deltas so we don't have to re-render ALL signs and ALL test statuses